MilanCugur/hello-world/README.md

 Initial repository for all new ideas.

-Here I will store tasks and announcements in the future.
+Here I will store tasks and announcements for the future.